Monday, November 26, 2012

 It’s not very encouraging to see so many animal activists embrace that psychotic cult and promote their campaigns whose purpose is to promote PETA, to make profits and satisfy their sick urges.
 Those campaigns are not meant to help other animals.
 They can claim as long as they want that helping other animals is their goal, reality says otherwise.
 Progress of animal rights movement cannot happen if organizations like PETA run the show.
 How can you increase number of vegans if PETA says it’s ok to go vegetarian, in other words it's ok to rape and murder sentient beings for your own pleasure.
 Is there anything more insane than torturing and killing sentient beings for your own selfish desires?
 You have no need for animal products for food, clothes, no reason to use other sentient beings.
 What’s left if take away pleasure, you are left with delusions and insanity as reasons to use other animals.

 Let’s go back to the topic.
 One of the main reasons why I oppose PETA is that they kill other healthy animals (they call it euthanasia, but it's murder) and defend it by saying they are no bad homes in heaven.
 They use delusions to make their case.
-You couldn’t go further from reality if they wanted. http://www.nathanwinograd.com/?p=8651
+They couldn’t go further from reality if they wanted. http://www.nathanwinograd.com/?p=8651

 PETA takes in thousands of cats, dogs, sometimes other animals for purpose of adoption and most of them end up killed by PETA, "lucky" ones are taken to kill shelters, because they oppose not killing other animals.
 Healthy other animals are killed.
 You would think that organizations that claims to be an animal rights be for fundamental right of a sentient being, right to live.
 Without that right other rights are meaningless.
 But no, PETA loves to kill other sentient beings.
 They even say it out loud ʺwe do not advocate 'right to life' for animalsʺ ~ Ingrid Newkirk.
 Another quote from psychopath in chief "I'd go to work early, before anyone got there, and I would just kill the animals myself...I must have killed a thousand of them, sometimes dozens every day."